 she carries a grief backpack loaded with wet rocks,

-she says things like “ahh! my hip flexors!”,
+makes her say things like “ahh! my hip flexors!”,

-dresses like a hostess might the day after guests leave-
+She dresses like a hostess might the day after guests leave-

 knees raw from scrubbing floors,